RX2Solutions/RX2Solutions.github.io/_posts/2026-04-08-What Pharma Manufacturing Leaders Are Getting Wrong About Workforce Strategy.md

 ---
 # The workforce playbook that built pharma manufacturing over the last twenty years is not the one that will carry it through the next five.

 The U.S. pharmaceutical industry is in the middle of the largest domestic manufacturing buildout in its history.
 Since early 2025, drug companies have announced more than $480 billion in U.S. manufacturing investment commitments, according to research published by Think Global Health in November 2025.
 AstraZeneca pledged $50 billion.
-Johnson & Johnson committed $55 billion.
-Eli Lilly's combined investment plan now exceeds $50 billion across multiple facilities. <!--more-->
+Johnson & Johnson committed $55 billion. <!--more-->Eli Lilly's combined investment plan now exceeds $50 billion across multiple facilities.

 The capital is real.
 The press releases are constant.
 The factories are being built.